UPDATE: VIS DC is going to be fully virtual. Deadline extended to June 30, 2020.

-The DC call is open to all Ph.D. students — regardless of whether they are presenting research work at the main conference or not.
+The DC call is open to all Ph.D. students — regardless of whether they are presenting research work at the main VIS conference or not.
 While we welcome all applications, preference will be given to students who will gain most from the experience, meaning students who are in the process of formulating their dissertation topic or who have just formulated a dissertation topic.
-In North American terms, this typically corresponds to students who will soon or have recently had their thesis proposal approved.
+In North American terms, this typically corresponds to students who will or have recently had their thesis proposal approved.
 Students who are very early in their studies and students who plan to graduate shortly after the VIS conference may not benefit as much from external feedback in the DC as it may come too early to be useful or too late to be incorporated.

 All research topics suitable for the IEEE VAST, IEEE InfoVis, and IEEE SciVis main programs as well as associated workshops and symposia are appropriate for the Doctoral Colloquium.
 The Doctoral Colloquium strongly commits to achieving diversity among the student participants, including diversity across research groups and geographical area.
+Hence, typically no more than one participant per institution are eligible for participation.

 Only selected applicants will be allowed to participate in the colloquium and will be expected to attend the full day of events.